Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Cons:

-• The interface could be made more user friendly and use more visualizations
+• Interface and Visualizations: The interface could be made more user-friendly, and additional visualizations would improve the overall user experience.

-• Integrations into some cloud providers can be time-consuming
+• Integrations into Some Cloud Providers: Integrations into some cloud providers can be time-consuming, potentially requiring additional effort in certain environments.

-Price: Free trial; must contact sales for quote
+Get a free trial; must contact sales for quote.

 11. TCPWave